Living with Breast Cancer

-Coping with symptoms and side effects
+Coping with metastatic breast cancer symptoms and side effects

 When breast cancer spreads and forms tumors in other parts of the body, the symptoms can vary depending on where the metastases occur.
 Treatment can help ease symptoms and may include a combination of approaches.
 Unfortunately, treatments used to slow or stop the growth of breast cancer can also cause unwanted side effects and create additional strain on a person’s body and emotions.
 Some side effects from treatment are temporary, and they go away once treatment is finished.
 Other side effects may be long-term or permanent.
 Throughout treatment for advanced breast cancer, there are ways to generally manage side effects and symptoms and improve a patient’s quality of life.